UniversalDependencies/docs/_fr-feat/Mood.md

 shortdef: 'mood'
 ---

-`Mood` has the four following possible values for French:
+`Mood` has the four following possible values for French, on finite verb forms:

 - Ind: indicative
 - Imp: imperative